 Bushfire Prepare practical workshop 15 April 2023

 Bushfire Prepare practical workshop – to be held in Cardinia Shire area.
-Location to be advised when confirmed.

 The Bushfire Prepare workshop provides participants with the opportunity to apply skills and knowledge from the online learning in a practical workshop.

 Note that online registrations have now closed – if you would like to take part and have not yet registered, please email firstname.lastname@example.org

 We strongly recommend that all participants have completed all online modules prior to the workshop.
 Due to limited time and a full schedule, the facilitator will be unable to spend time on explaining concepts or topics covered in the online learning.